githubtraining/training-manual/class-outlines/GitHub-for-Everyone.md

   - Describe Issues
   - DEMO: Using Issues
     - Navigate to the issue `Class Goals`
-    - Demonstrate markdown for headers, checkboxes and emoji.
+    - Demonstrate markdown for headers, checkboxes and emoji
     - @mention any co-teachers
     - `Preview`
     - Issue attachment